ShopThings/anishop/README.md

 ## First Things First

-To begin with this project to development environment, follow below structure:
+To begin with this project to development environment, follow below instruction:

+### Install `Node Js` on your machine

+You need **Node Js** to be installed on your machine, so install it!

+### Install `composer` on your machine

+To manage PHP packages, you need `composer`, install it too.

+---

+After install those, do below steps:

 - Run below command in `project's root` first